Identifying Functions in DLLs

 |User32.dll||Windows management functions for message handling, timers, menus, and communications.|

-For complete documentation on the Win32 API, see the Platform SDK.
+For complete documentation on the Windows API, see the Platform SDK.
 For examples that demonstrate how to construct .NET-based declarations to be used with platform invoke, see Marshaling Data with Platform Invoke.